Immigration to Denmark: Countries of origin

 Liechtenstein, Monaco, San Marino, Switzerland, the Vatican State, Canada, the United States, Australia and New Zealand as Western Countries and all other countries as Non-Western Countries.
-Refugees to Denmark are primarily Iraqis, Palestinians, Bosnians, Iranians, and Somalis.
+Refugees to Denmark are primarily Iraqis, Palestinians, Bosnians, Persians/Kurds, and Somalis.
 The population of non-western immigrants in 2008 was more than three times the number in the 1970s when family reunification was first introduced.
 A majority of reunified family members have been spouses and children of Danish or Nordic citizens, with only 2,000 of the 13,000 individuals reunited in 2002 coming from third world and refugee families.